SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 -----------

 This game uses regular six sided dice.
-The number before the “D” is how many to roll, and any number after a + is how much to add to the roll.
+The number before the "D" is how many to roll, and any number after a + is how much to add to the roll.
 For instance 2D+2 means roll two dice and add two to the resulting total.